simoninireland/epydemic/doc/index.rst

   and Susceptible-Exposed-Infected-Susceptible (:term:`SEIR`)
   models built-in, with variations

+- Support for multiple diseases (co-infection) in the same simulation

 - Opinion dynamics to model the spread of rumours

 - Vaccination models that reduce infection in vaccinated